Bronwyn David for Mill Point Ward

 bd4council@gmail.com

-This website is authorised by Bronwyn David, PO Box 8205 South Perth Angelo St WA 5161.
+This website is authorised by Bronwyn David, 46 Anstey Street South Perth WA 5161.

 Website build by Guy Holmes. providing volunteer labour in accordance with Local Government (Elections) Regulations 1997, Regulation 30A(5)(d).